cysouw/diathesis/text/c07_participle.md

 Only a small subset of all verbs with a dative argument allow for an impersonal passive.
 Although this appears to be slightly more common for verbs with a *haben* Perfect, like *entsprechen* 'to conform' or *helfen* 'to help' [@next], cf. [@sec:participle-haben-perfect-dative], there are also verbs with a *sein* Perfect that allow for an impersonal passive, like *enfliehen* 'to flee' or *beitreten* 'to join' [@nnext], cf. [@sec:participle-sein-perfect-dative].

 ::: ex
-- Seiber Bitte wird entsprochen.
+- Seiner Bitte wird entsprochen.
 - Den Eltern wurde geholfen.
 :::